 Cooling Bandana

-For a simpler option, a cooling bandana soaked in cold water and tied around the neck provides relief for milder heat.
-Less effective than a full vest, but lighter and easier to carry.
+A wet cooling bandana tied around the neck provides relief for milder heat.
+It's much less effective than a full vest.
+But it's lighter and easier to stuff in your pocket.

 First Aid Kit

-A dog-specific first aid kit should be in your pack on every hike.
+A dog-specific first aid kit belongs in your pack on every hike.
 You can build your own or buy a pre-assembled kit.
+I recommend the latter if you aren't sure where to start.

 Adventure Medical Kits Trail Dog First Aid Kit

-This compact kit includes wound care supplies, tweezers for tick removal, a muzzle (injured dogs may bite), paw bandages, and an emergency blanket.
-It weighs under a pound and fits easily in any daypack.
+This compact kit covers the basics perfectly.
+It includes wound care supplies, tweezers for tick removal, and a muzzle (injured dogs bite).
+It also has paw bandages and an emergency blanket.
+The whole thing weighs under a pound.

 Buy the Trail Dog First Aid Kit on Amazon